-The test for living in the UK just got a little tougher.
-As per government policies from March 25, 20013 one has to now take the revised Like in the UK Test 2013 in order to attain naturalization or permanent residence in the United Kingdom.
+The life in the UK test for living in the UK just got a little tougher.
+As per government policies from March 25, 20013 one has to now take the revised Life in the UK Test in order to attain naturalization or permanent residence in the United Kingdom.

 The 3rd edition is an updated version with quite a bit of additional information.
 In effect, it means you need read and remember a fair bit of data on all things British, especially its history.
 You have to study about 11,500 words more than the previous years.
-The Like in the UK Test 2013 seems particularly hard on the dates.
+The Life in the UK Test 2013 seems particularly hard on the dates.
 You will now have to mug up 210 dates instead of the previous 30.
 These cover birthdays, wars, coronations and elections.

-The handbook covers a range of topics that includes information on the entire process for becoming a citizen, the basic principles of British life, its culture, history and tradition.
+Life in the United Kingdom: A Guide for New Residents - 3rd Edition handbook covers a range of topics that includes information on the entire process for becoming a citizen, the basic principles of British life, its culture, history and tradition.
 The division of chapters is as follows:

 This chapter is meant to inform you about not just the privileges, but also the responsibilities of a British citizen.